luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 5. Closing the browser and waiting 30 seconds before the next trial.

 ### Hardware/Software Details
+Below we outline the specifications we used to run the experiments for replicability.
 - Model Name:	MacBook Air
 - Model Identifier:	Mac14,2
 - Chip:	Apple M2